-If the outgoing owner is in good standing, any excess money raised will be given to the exciting owner; if he’s not, the money will be added to the league account and will be used to offset inflation.
+If the outgoing owner is in good standing, any excess money raised will be given to the exiting owner; if he’s not, the money will be added to the league account and will be used to offset inflation.

 If a current owner wins a bid on a vacant team, he will assume ownership of the team (including the team’s financial position).
 The process will be repeated for his previous team and will continue until no one wishes to bid on an open team.